hummat/bproc-pubvis/README.md

 * render the mesh as **point cloud**: `--pcd`
 * render the mesh as **depth** image: `--depth`
 * render the mesh as **point cloud** from projected **depth** image: `--pcd` `--depth`
+* keep the mesh when rendering as point cloud or wireframe: `--keep_mesh` (used in the _Mesh + Depth_ example above)

 You can test you render settings using any of the `Blender` primitives (`monkey`, `cube`, `sphere`, `cone`, `cylinder`, ...) as the first argument.

+Use `blenderproc run main.py` to see all available options and their descriptions.

 | Mesh                                     | Point cloud                   | Depth                                      |
 |------------------------------------------|-------------------------------|--------------------------------------------|